4 HIV in mother and baby

 4-2 What is AIDS?

 When HIV disease becomes advanced and threatens the person’s life it is called AIDS.
 AIDS stands for Acquired Immunodeficiency Syndrome.
-Most people with HIV infection who are correctly managed should not develop AIDS.
+People with AIDS are clinically unwell and have many health problems.
+Most people with HIV infection who are correctly managed will remain clinically well and will should not develop AIDS.

 4-3 How does HIV cause disease?